Semitic languages

 Most scripts used to write Semitic languages are abjads – a type of alphabetic script that omits some or all of the vowels, which is feasible for these languages because the consonants are the primary carriers of meaning in the Semitic languages.
 These include the Ugaritic, Phoenician, Aramaic, Hebrew, Syriac, Arabic, and ancient South Arabian alphabets.
 The Geʽez script, used for writing the Semitic languages of Ethiopia and Eritrea, is technically an abugida – a modified abjad in which vowels are notated using diacritic marks added to the consonants at all times, in contrast with other Semitic languages which indicate vowels based on need or for introductory purposes.
 Maltese is the only Semitic language written in the Latin script and the only Semitic language to be an official language of the European Union.

 The Semitic languages are notable for their nonconcatenative morphology.
 That is, word roots are not themselves syllables or words, but instead are isolated sets of consonants (usually three, making a so-called triliteral root).
-Words are composed out of roots not so much by adding prefixes or suffixes, but rather by filling in the vowels between the root consonants, although prefixes and suffixes are often added as well.
+Words are composed from roots not so much by adding prefixes or suffixes, but rather by filling in the vowels between the root consonants, although prefixes and suffixes are often added as well.
 For example, in Arabic, the root meaning "write" has the form k-t-b.
-From this root, words are formed by filling in the vowels and sometimes adding consonants, e.g. كتاب kitāb "book", كتب kutub "books", كاتب kātib "writer", كتّاب kuttāb "writers", كتب kataba "he wrote", يكتب yaktubu "he writes", etc.
+From this root, words are formed by filling in the vowels and sometimes adding consonants, e.g. كِتاب kitāb "book", كُتُب kutub "books", كاتِب kātib "writer", كُتّاب kuttāb "writers", كَتَب kataba "he wrote", يكتُب yaktubu "he writes", etc or the Hebrew equivalent root K-T-B כתב forming words like כַתָב katav he wrote, יִכתוב yichtov he will write, כותֵב kotev he writes or a writer, מִכתָב michtav a letter, הִכתִיב hichtiv he dictated.
+The Hebrew Kaf alternatively becomes Khaf (as in Scottish "loch") depending on the letter preceding it.

 Name and identification

 The similarity of the Hebrew, Arabic and Aramaic languages has been accepted by all scholars since medieval times.
 The languages were familiar to Western European scholars due to historical contact with neighbouring Near Eastern countries and through Biblical studies, and a comparative analysis of Hebrew, Arabic, and Aramaic was published in Latin in 1538 by Guillaume Postel.
-Almost two centuries later, Hiob Ludolf described the similarities between these three languages and the Ethiopian Semitic languages.
+Almost two centuries later, Hiob Ludolf described the similarities between these three languages and the Ethio-Semitic languages.
 However, neither scholar named this grouping as "Semitic".